Open-Systems-Pharmacology/Oral-PBBM-Workflow/In-Vitro-Dissolution-Model/README.md

 The model is built upon the [OSP Solubility Toolbox](https://github.com/AndreDlm/Oral-PBBM-Workflow/tree/main/OSP-Solubility-Toolbox), with several parameters in this dissolution model derived from the OSP Solubility Toolbox.

 ## Features
+- **Data Import**: Batch import of dissolution data from an Excel file.
+- **Parameter Fitting**: Fit dissolution-related parameters to observed dissolution data.
+- **Dissolution Module**: MoBi template file to model in vitro dissolution experiments.
+- **Dissolution Database Template**: An Excel template that can be populated with user-specific data for seamless integration.

 ## Prerequisites

 To use the OSP Solubility Toolbox, ensure you have the [OSP Software Suite](https://github.com/Open-Systems-Pharmacology/Suite/releases) installed (version 11.3 or higher).

+Update the OSP Suite dimension database in both your Mobi and PK-Sim installation folders (see below).

 ## Getting Started

+Download the `OSPSuite.Dimensions.xml` file and copy into both your Mobi and PK-Sim installation folders.

+### Importing observed in vitro dissolution data in MoBi (Optional)

+**Steps:**

+- Download the `In vitro db template.xlsx` file and fill `‘Studies’` tab with especially the in vitro set-up, compound and ID; `‘ReleaseProfiles’` Variability is optional, `‘Analyte’` at least name and MW; and `‘projects’` tab. *Be mindful of columns with formulas and make sure to keep them intact and extend them for new inputs, this helps ensuring the input integrity.*
+- Download the `InVitro-db-JSON-builder.R` script and the `JSONauxiliaryFunctionsInVitroDb.R` located in the Auxiliary functions folder.
+Run the `InVitro-db-JSON-builder.R` script after specifying the working directory and in vitro database location. *The initial plotting can be skipped.*
+- Open PK-Sim **in developer mode** and load the `TransferDummy.pksim5` file.
+Then load observed data .JSON file from the previous step.
+Run dummy simulation and drag all observed data of interest in to the simulation.
+Save simulation into .pkml file.

+This .pkml file can be loaded into you MoBi project file.

+Files can be loaded as building blocks in PK-Sim<sup>®</sup> when the application is started **in developer mode** via the Windows command prompt as follows (see also [here](https://github.com/Open-Systems-Pharmacology/Forum/issues/305) for an alternative way):

+`cd C:\Program Files\Open Systems Pharmacology\PK-Sim [YOUR VERSION]`

+`PKSim /dev`

+### Preparing the dissolution module
-Download the MoBi template file distributed in this repository and open it with MoBi.
+Download the MoBi template file distributed in this repository and open it with MoBi. *Optional: load your saved .pkml file with observed dissolution data by selecting the `Import/Export` tab and loading the saved simulation*

 ## Usage

+### Setting up the simulations
 Relevant parameters of the compound and formulation as well as the dissolution experiment are defined in the **Parameter Start Values** Building Block.
-The `API Properties` Building Block in this section contains the following parameters that may need to be adjusted:
+The `API Properties` Building Block in this section contains the following parameters that may need to be adjusted (*Tip: clone the*  **Parameter Start Values** *Building Block and change the parameters according to the API properties and set-up of the experiments to be modeled*):

 * `iBin`: Unique identifier for each particle size bin.
 This value should not be modified.
 * `Volume`: Volume of the dissolution medium which can be either 500 mL or 900 mL.